uviclibraries/genai-vibe-code-intro/20-audio-recording.md

 By the end of this activity you will have one audio file per letter, named and trimmed, ready to use in a soundboard like the one in the [Alphabet Soundboard activity](https://uviclibraries.github.io/genai-vibe-code-intro/1-soundboard.html){:target="_blank"}, or any other language learning game.

-> NOTE: Here is a the [Claude Artifact that was the starting point for this workshop activity](https://claude.ai/public/artifacts/2ff5323b-81ed-44db-8a05-a4c3f3827cad){:target="_blank"}.

-**What you need to have before you start:**
+## What you need to have before you start:

 1. A charged DJI Mic Mini transmitter (TX) and receiver (RX)
 2. An iPhone (plus the Lightning to USB-C cable if your iPhone has a Lightning port)
 3. The free [DJI Mimo app](https://apps.apple.com/app/dji-mimo/id1431720653){:target="_blank"}